Base Converter

 Is there a size limit?

-The tool uses BigInt for arbitrary precision, so it can handle very large numbers.
+The tool uses BigInt for arbitrary precision, so it handles very large numbers without floating-point rounding errors.
 Input is limited to 1MB.

 Is my data safe?